Adirelle/s6rc-overlay/README.md

 ### Service database

-You can provide a precompiled service database in /etc/s6-rc/compiled or let s6rc-overlay compile it from service definitions in /etc/services.d.
+You can provide a precompiled service database in `/etc/s6-rc/compiled` or let s6rc-overlay compile it from service definitions in `/etc/services.d`.
+See the [s6-rc-compile documentation](http://skarnet.org/software/s6-rc/s6-rc-compile.html) about service definition format.

 ### Default services

 s6rc-overlay comes with the following default services.
-They are defined in the /etc/services.d directory and are configured through environment variables.
+They are defined in the `/etc/services.d` directory and can be configured using environment variables.

+**Note:** in case you provided precompiled service database, these services would not be available.

 #### `remove-paths`